 The list of activities available a the Tokinosumika resort is impressive.
 On our first visit we enjoyed a travelling exhibition that was been shown at the SakuraTemple.
 We walked through the nature trails enjoying the number of water features in the resort.
 We visited the Giant Bell, observed some tennis games and soccer matches, relaxed in the Wood and Tree Museumand stopped in to watch potters at work.
 With the kids, as they were only toddlers, they were just happy to play outdoors and go for walks.
 There are playgrounds and a playroom available for guests of the resort.
 There are also a number of sports facilities available such as tennis, basketball and badminton courts.
 They also have fishing, a mountain trampoline, some shops and in the summer you can use the outdoor pool.
 You can rent segways or bikes.
 You can pay to try your hand at pottery or pitch and putt or even ice skating.
 They even have a doctor and clinic on the premises during certain times.
 I’ve tried to summarise their facilities below.

-A one stop shop for accommodation, play, eating and HOT SPRINGS.
-From November to March it boasts night illumination.
+A one stop resort for accommodation, play, eating and HOT SPRINGS.
+It has night illumination most of the year.
 It also houses the Kogen Brewery.
 There is a water and projection mapping show set to music in the evening.
 Sports facilities include a tennis court, badminton courts, softball grounds, pitch & putt, soccer grounds and even an ice rink.
-Please see separate blog on this resort. http://insaitama.com/shizuoka-gotemba-tokinosumika-family-resort/
+They have a splash pool and outdoor swimming pool in summer.
+Please see separate blog on this resort with full details on all that is available. http://insaitama.com/shizuoka-gotemba-tokinosumika-family-resort/

 Grinpa is an amusement park at the foot of Mt Fuji.
 It is most suited to children, but there are attractions for adults too.
 The amusement park is known for its Sylvanian family themed area.
 It also has an Ultraman zone with giant statues, shop, restaurant and games dedicated to Japan’s most famous heroes.
 Information in English can be found at their website, here.